 Despite these growing numbers, we’ve seen only a few term life insurance applications for transgender people over the past year or so.
 The last one we received was for a female (transitioning from a male) who had begun hormone therapy treatment the year prior but had not yet surgically transitioned.
 It was curious because we had a difficult time finding the most appropriate life insurance company for her situation.
 The reason we struggled with this is that life insurance company guidelines for transgender individuals vary significantly from company to company.

 The first question we had to answer is, “which gender applies?”
-This is important because term life insurance rates are higher for males than females of the same age.
+This is important because females vs males life insurance premiums are typically lower when comparing genders of the same age.
 When we inquired to several companies, we received a mixed bag of responses:

 - We will consider gender at birth.